However, statistics show that over 400,000 children in the US are now also hooked on the mind and body practice.

 During an 8 week study in Malaysia, third-grade students were asked to follow a yoga program.

 Though carried out on only a small sample, results concluded that participants had developed stress-management techniques that helped them to relax.

-Plus there’s so much yoga content out there now for kids.
 Watch a yoga sequence created for kids who love dinosaurs, or Frozen yoga for dedicated Elsa fans.